zodern/Blaze/overview.md

 - Explain benefits of reactivity

 ## Getting Started Tutorial
-- Meteor has a good tutorial.
-Would blaze need one of it's own?
+- Create an advance blaze tutorial using https://github.com/meteor/tutorials.

 ## Guides
 - Explain basic concepts of templates

-The Meteor Guide will have some sections on Blaze.
-Should they be linked to here or could we pull them into this website?
+- This website might eventually get converted into a guide article for the Meteor Guide.
+It is okay if there is overlap right now.

 What should we have in addition to the guides the Meteor Guide has?

 ## Docs

-Should it be a link to http://docs.meteor.com/#/full/templates_api ?
+- Documentation on using [space bars] (https://github.com/meteor/meteor/blob/devel/packages/spacebars/README.md)

-There also is the documentation for space bars stuck in https://github.com/meteor/meteor/blob/devel/packages/spacebars/README.md
+Should it have a link to http://docs.meteor.com/#/full/templates_api ?

 ## Examples
--
+Simple examples that demonstrate a feature of blaze.